PATRIC3/mauve-viewer/README.md

 ## Why?

-The original viewer [Mauve](http://darlinglab.org/mauve/mauve.html) viewer is great, but it's written and Java and doesn't run in the browser.
+The original [Mauve](http://darlinglab.org/mauve/mauve.html) viewer is great, but it's written in Java and doesn't run in the browser.
 I'm particularly interested in creating a general purpose solution for genome alignment tools, such as [Mummer4](https://github.com/mummer4/mummer).

 Collaboration is welcome!